Knutsford Services: History

-The headquarters of Tarmac for the 15-mile North Cheshire M6 section was at Over Tabley.
-Work on the Cheshire motorway section started on Wednesday 28 June 1961, officially by Sir Wesley Emberton, from junctions 18 to 20.
+The headquarters of Tarmac for the 15 mi North Cheshire M6 section was at Over Tabley.
+Work on the Cheshire motorway section started on 28 June 1961, officially by Sir Wesley Emberton, from junctions 18 to 20.

 Construction

-The contract was awarded to Top Rank on Thursday 28 September 1961, for 12 acres, with 48 petrol pumps.
+The contract was awarded to Top Rank on 28 September 1961, for 12 acres, with 48 petrol pumps.
 It was the second service area awarded to Rank.
-There would be two 75-seat transport cafes on either side for truckers; one would be open 24 hrs, the other from 7 am to midnight.
+There would be two 75-seat transport cafes on either side for truckers; one would be open 24 hours, the other from 7:00 am to midnight.
 The main catering would be on the bridge, with a 90-seat restaurant, and a 96-seat cafeteria.
 Truckers' meals would cost 4 shillings; the truckers' menu was formed in consultation with the TGWU.
 There would be parking for 96 trucks and 300 cars.
 Work on the restaurant began on 29 September 1962, to open in August 1963.